Wrike Review 2024: Is Wrike Project Management Software Good

 Wrike integrations

 Wrike users can integrate the software with 150+ other tools they love using.
 Users of the free plan can integrate Wrike with Cloud storage platforms, while users of the Professional plan can integrate it with a range of productivity apps and tools.
 Salesforce integration and NetSuite & QuickBook integrations are available to Business plan users.
-The paid add-on Wrike Integrate unlocks 400+ custom integrations with apps such as Basecamp, Asana, Quickbooks, and Monday.com.
+The paid add-on Wrike Integrate unlocks 400+ custom integrations with apps such as Basecamp, Asana, Quickbooks, and monday.com.
 Microsoft Teams users can also install a Wrike add-on, which is a free integration.

 9. Work schedules